atamberg/cs341-firegl/final/final.md

 |:---:|:---:|
 | <img src="images/toon_and_bloom.png" width="450" alt="Toon and bloom together" /> | <img src="images/toon_and_bloom_night.png" width="450" alt="Toon and bloom together at night" /> |

 We can see the sobels outlines working with particles [here](#top) or [here](#overview).
-Since Particles are not affected by any lighting, toon levels does not change their appearance.
+Since Particles are not affected by any lighting, toon levels do not change their appearance.

 ### Deferred Shading